ndrooo/a.ndr.ooo/content/nix-rust-vscode.md

 ---
 title: Nix & Rust & VSCode
 ---
 Let’s go through setup for a modern Rust development environment using [Nix](https://nixos.org/) and [VSCode](https://code.visualstudio.com/).
 We’ll get a deterministic environment that should deploy more or less identically on any machine, and it will auto-initialize any time you open your project.
-For bonus points we’ll make it all work with Bevy Engine.

 This guide is aimed at developers who already have installed Nix or NixOS and understand the basics.
 If not, start with [nix.dev](https://nix.dev).
 It also assumes basic knowledge of Rust, Cargo, and VSCode.
 The focus will be on how to smoothly combine those technologies.